NicklasHolmberg/Personal_Page/README.md

 ## Some of My Recent Projects

 - **CVNNs:** Explored the efficacy of various complex-valued activation functions in CVNNs, aiming to enhance data analysis in complex-valued data sets, including signal processing & bioinformatics.
-Check out my findings and experiments on [my GitHub](https://github.com/NicklasHolmberg/ComplexValuedNeuralNetworks).
+Check out my findings and experiments on [my CVNN GitHub Repo](https://github.com/NicklasHolmberg/ComplexValuedNeuralNetworks).
 - **Financial Modeling:** Developed a serverless AWS-based workflow for real-time stock price monitoring, demonstrating the power of cloud technology in financial analysis.

 ## Beyond the Code